garrandall/popular-music-data/tracks/hot-spot-foxy-brown.md

 Knocking Jigga out the Navigator, layin back, I stay in that Me fallin off?
 Imagine that, it's not the case
 I'm _Sittin on Top of the World_ like Brandy and Mase You wanna, buy me a drink, nigga hand me a case
 Big ballin bitch, I want all of this shit
 Six AMG's with the spoiler kit
 Chromes from the fac', phones front and back
-CoCo, flow, niggaz is wantin that
+CoCo, flow, niggas is wantin that
-Out they vehicles, niggaz is bumpin that
+Out they vehicles, niggas is bumpin that
 I heard you wanna stop Fox, tell me how so
 I got that New York, to the Dirty South flow
 Whole album hot, even the outro
 This time around I'm tryin to do about fo'
-This is for my niggaz and bitches who count dough
+This is for my niggas and bitches who count dough
 And y'all in the club I make em bounce